COVID-19 Update: Service-Learning

 Step 1: Complete a Student Application

 You must fill out an application, even if you are participating in Service-Learning as part of a course.
-Use our convenient online Service-Learning application or complete a PDF application and deliver it to the CSLCE office on your campus (open 8 AM - 5:30 PM).
-You will also be asked to fill out a Release from Liability form each semester for each volunteer placement site.
+Use our convenient online Service-Learning application or complete a PDF application and deliver/email it to the CSLCE office on your campus.
+You will also be asked to fill out a Release from Liability form.
+A Participation Agreement form is required if you choose an on-site service opportunity.

 Step 2: Find Placement Sites & Volunteer Opportunities

 No matter what your area of academic or personal interest, the CSLCE can help find a volunteer placement site that is right for you.
 Visit our Community Partner Directory, which lists more than 350 volunteer placement sites throughout Brevard County.
 We have contacts in a wide variety of organizations and career fields.
-Our Community Calendar is also a good resource for staying on top of special events and volunteer opportunities.
+You can hear from some of them directly via the Virtual Care Fair page, and our Community Calendar is also a good resource for staying on top of special events and volunteer opportunities.

 Please note that although faculty and CSLCE staff set minimum service hour requirements, community partners may have their own requirements so check with CSLCE staff or the community partner contact to verify the hours.